Soundbites: Models and Tools

 Microsimulation models used to evaluate the cost-effectiveness of novel cervical cancer screening technologies rely on accurate human papillomavirus (HPV) transition risks.
 To inform the refinement of such models, authors compared the early natural history of HPV types using three large prospective studies of immunocompetent women.

 Authors propose a new health decision modeling framework to evaluate novel cervical screening technologies.
-The framework, described in this publication, de-emphasizes previously used cytologic-colposcopic-histologic diagnoses, relying instead on HPV type and duration of infection as the major determinants of model transition probabilities.
+The framework de-emphasizes previously used cytologic-colposcopic-histologic diagnoses, relying instead on HPV type and duration of infection as the major determinants of model transition probabilities.